-After purchasing the top of the range model recently, the Kurt Kinetic Road Machine (a model I highly recommend), and getting asked by cyclist friends for my recommendations, I decided to set up this website to help them and YOU out.
+After purchasing a top of the range model a while back, the CycleOps Fluid 2 trainer (a model I highly recommend), and getting asked by cyclist friends for my recommendations, I decided to set up this website to help them and YOU out.
 I’ve done all of the research and testing, you just have to decide what suits your training regime and your budget.

 And I also have the perfect companion to a new bike trainer – my guide to the TEN must-have cycling accessories that any keen cyclist will want to have to get the absolute maximum out of their training session, especially if you are setting up your own man cave!
 It was originally written for Christmas, but all of the accessories are perfect for any time of the year and will help enhance your training session – from the best cycling shoes, to iPhone holders, to massage sticks, I cover some of the best out there!

 For beginners, or any of you just confused by the range of options and possibilities, I’d recommend you see our FAQ, a comprehensive set of questions (and their answers) that should hopefully answer any question you might have, including:

 - I’m a beginner, what trainer do you recommend?

 - Are there any decent trainers under $100?

 - I’m a serious/pro cyclist – what trainers should I consider?

 - Are there any trainers for 29 inch wheels?